JvanKatwijk/qt-dab/README.md

 A note on Qt_Audio
 -----------------------------------------------------------------

-Qt_DAB-6.8 allows selection between two audio subsystems, i.e. portaudio and Qt_Audio.
-It turns out that Qt_Audio does not work well on Ubuntu 20 (it does on Fedora and Ubuntu 24 though).
-Since the AppImage is built on Ubuntu 20, selecting the Qt_Audio subsystem is ignored.
+Qt_DAB-6.9 allows selection between two audio subsystems, i.e. portaudio and Qt_Audio.
+It turns out that Qt_Audio does not work well on Ubuntu 20 when being compiled with Qt5, it works fine when using Qt6.
+In the Qt5 vased appImage the Qt Audio sunsystem is ingored.

 Step 2
 -----------------------------------------------------------------